 To facilitate staff development, safety trainings and department coordination, RSA implemented thirty-three minimum days in which one week was dedicated to parent teacher conferences.
 The school also provided 5 full days of staff in-service trainings.
-The main areas of focus for professional development times included, visitations of like charter schools, training on , review and implementation of RTI and RSA's Multi-Tiered Systems of Support, legal & safety updates/trainings and time for teacher collaboration.
-Goals of professional development are directly linked to the school's WASC document, and our Student Learning Outcomes (SLOs), which we will amend to better meet our school's LCAP.
+The main areas of focus for professional development times included, Professional Learning Community work, legal & safety updates/trainings and time for staff collaboration on schoolwide theme days/ curriculum implementation.
+Goals of professional development are directly linked to the school's LCAP, and our Student Learning Outcomes (SLOs).
 In addition to the designated professional development days provided by the school, individual teachers/teacher teams attended workshops, conferences, trainings on current best practices in their areas of expertise and then provided feedback at staff meetings or provided individual coaching for other staff members.